How laboratory patterns, temperature, complement, and clonality converge

 Recognizing hemolysis — often incomplete, often underestimated

-Hemolysis in CAD is frequently chronic, compensated, and laboratory-subtle, leading to underrecognition when clinicians expect dramatic biochemical abnormalities.3
+Hemolysis in CAD is frequently chronic, compensated, and laboratory-subtle, leading to underrecognition when clinicians expect dramatic biochemical abnormalities.2

-Symptoms often reflect complement activation and microvascular dysfunction more than anemia severity.4 For that reason, the hemolysis pattern in CAD is often best recognized by combining symptoms and signs with laboratory evidence, rather than expecting a dramatic biochemical signature in isolation.5
+Symptoms may not correlate closely with hemoglobin level alone and can reflect cold-induced circulatory disturbance in addition to anemia.3 For that reason, the hemolysis pattern in CAD is often best recognized by combining clinical context (symptoms and signs) with laboratory evidence, rather than expecting a dramatic biochemical signature in isolation.4

 - anemia that is often mild to moderate rather than profound